 On 4 June 2013, the Assistant Treasurer and Minister Assisting for Deregulation announced the terms of reference with regard to this review.
+In addressing the terms of reference two reports were prepared by the Board including an accelerated and final report as detailed below.

 Terms of reference